eldoy/mongocore/README.md

 ```

 ### Contribute
-MIT Licensed, contributions and feedback are welcome!
+Contributions and feedback are welcome!
+MIT Licensed.

-Issues will be fixed, this library is actively maintained by [Fugroup Ltd.](http://www.fugroup.net).
-We are the creators of [CrowdfundHQ.](https://crowdfundhq.com)
+Issues will be fixed, this library is actively maintained by [Fugroup Ltd.](http://www.fugroup.net) We are the creators of [CrowdfundHQ.](https://crowdfundhq.com)

-*@author: Vidar*

 Thanks!

+@authors: Vidar